 Meltdown - How modern CPUs leak sensitive data by side channel attacks

 Modern hardwares usually implements lots of features to achieve better performance.
-However, such techniques can be used to leak sensitive data or even enabling attackers to control the system.
+However, such techniques can be used to leak sensitive data or even .
 Most of these attacking method is considered as side channel attacks, since they are using information outside of the information system.

 The definition of side channel attack is as follows, referencing Wikipedia:

-In computer security, a side-channel attack is any attack based on extra information that can be gathered because of the fundamental way a computer protocol or algorithm is implemented, rather than flaws in the design of the protocol or algorithm itself (e.g. flaws found in a cryptanalysis of a cryptographic algorithm) or minor, but potentially devastating, mistakes or oversights in the implementation.
+In , a side-channel attack is any attack based on extra information that can be gathered because of the fundamental way a or is , rather than flaws in the design of the protocol or algorithm itself (e.g. flaws found in a of a ) or minor, but potentially devastating, .
 (Cryptanalysis also includes searching for side-channel attacks.)
-Timing information, power consumption, electromagnetic leaks, and sound are examples of extra information which could be exploited to facilitate side-channel attacks.
+Timing information, power consumption, leaks, and are examples of extra information which could be exploited to facilitate side-channel attacks.

-From this article, we can see what a hardware side channel attack looks like, which I will be used as an example as follows.
+From , we can see what a hardware side channel attack looks like, which I will be used as an example as follows.

 Take a case that a password verification system used the code below.